Ohio Landlord-Tenant Law

 When it comes to Ohio rental laws, there are a few specifics landlords need to know:

-- Security Deposits – There is no limit in place for what landlords may charge for Ohio’s security deposit.
+- Security Deposits – There is no limit in place for what landlords may charge in Ohio for a security deposit.
 Landlords must return the security deposit within 30 days of a tenant moving out.
 If landlords do not return the deposit before this time, they must mail or personally give tenants a letter of explanation and a list of the deductions.

 - Rent Raises – In Ohio, there are no restrictions on landlords increasing rent as long as they give ample notice.
 For month-to-month renters, the required notice is 60-days.